Watering raised beds – what you need to know!

 Watering is an important part of caring for your raised beds.
 That's why hochbeet.com has put together a list of six practical tips for caring for your raised beds.

-- Monitor the soil: Monitor the soil regularly to assess moisture and determine when watering is necessary.
+- Monitor the soil: Observe the soil regularly to assess moisture and determine when watering is necessary.
 Check the water level at different depths.

-- Targeted irrigation: Target watering based on the plants to avoid overwatering the leaves and reduce the risk of disease.
+- Targeted irrigation: Adjust watering based on the plants to avoid overwatering the leaves and reduce the risk of disease.

-- Efficient irrigation systems: Use drip or spray irrigation systems when possible to target water to plant roots and reduce water waste.
+- Efficient irrigation systems: Use drip or spray irrigation systems whenever possible to target water to plant roots and reduce water waste.

-- Mulching: Cover the ground with mulching material, e.g. B. Straw or mulch to reduce evaporation and conserve soil moisture.
+- Mulching: Cover the soil with mulching material, such as straw or mulch, to reduce evaporation and conserve soil moisture.

-- Observe the plants: Look for signs of water stress or overwatering of the plants.
-Symptoms such as wilting, yellowing leaves, or root rot may indicate a watering problem.
+- Monitor the plants: Look for signs of water stress or overwatering of the plants.
+Symptoms such as wilting, yellowing leaves, or root rot may indicate an irrigation problem.

 Find the right irrigation system for your raised bed on hochbeet.com and be inspired by the experiences of our customers.